khael-kun-cmd/gemini-sre-agent/docs/DEVELOPMENT.md

 Tests are located in the `tests/` directory, mirroring the structure of the `src/` directory.
 Each core module (e.g., `triage_agent.py`, `analysis_agent.py`) has a corresponding test file (e.g., `test_triage_agent.py`, `test_analysis_agent.py`).

 *   **`pytest-asyncio`**: Used for testing asynchronous functions and methods.
-*   **Mocking:** `unittest.mock.patch` is used extensively to mock external dependencies (like GCP Vertex AI API calls or GitHub API calls) to ensure tests are isolated and fast.
+*   **Mocking:** `unittest.mock.patch` is used extensively to mock external dependencies (like GCP Vertex AI API calls or GitHub API calls) to ensure tests are isolated, fast, and do not require live credentials.

 ## Code Quality